thephoeron/LLTHW/book/1-02-15-streams.md

 ## Streams

-You've seen a little bit about streams already---but just enough to print to `*standard-output*`.
+You've seen a little bit about streams already---just enough to print to `*standard-output*`.
 But streams can do a lot more than that.
 Streams are, simply put, the crux of I/O in Lisp.

 Streams are objects, too, just like the character, string, integer, and pathname objects you've seen so far.
 A stream can be designated just for input, just for output, or both.
 Typically, streams accept only characters or bytes---so when you're printing a string to a stream, you are in fact *streaming* the sequence of characters that make up a string.